-Are you a bow-hunter looking for a good hanger for your bow?
+Are you a bow-hunter looking for the best bow hanger?

-Bow hangers are an essential piece of gear for anyone hunting from a tree stand or blind.
+Bow hangers (sometimes called bow holders) are an essential piece of gear for anyone hunting from a tree stand or blind.

 Fortunately, there are a bunch of great hangers on the market these days that are easy to put up and work great.